MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 This file lists every embedded symbol of the application (section, Java class or method, etc.) and its size in ROM or RAM.
 The ``SOAR.map`` file can be opened using the :ref:`memorymapanalyzer`.

 The embedded symbols are grouped into multiple categories.
-For example, the ``Object`` class and its methods are in the ``LibFoundationEDC`` category.
+For example, the ``Object`` class and its methods are grouped in the ``LibFoundationEDC`` category.
 For each symbol or each category, you can see its size in ROM (``Image Size``) and RAM (``Runtime Size``).

 The linker regroups all the strings in the same section.
 The same applies to the static fields, the types and the class names.
 Each of these sections is displayed in its own category.